IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 ## Enhancements
 * Refactor long methods
-* Encrypt sensitive data
-	* Function state
-	* Match and SetData Expressions
 * Write unit testing for core functionallity
 * Write Roslyn analyzer to force the right use for the library
 * Parameter check lib use
 * Performance Analysis
 * Store options
-	* Use NoSql databases to store states
-		* MongoDb,Tarantool or Couchbase Server
 	* Use Queue Service to Handle Pushed Calls
 		* Kafka,RbbittMQ or ActiveMQ
 * What are best practices for HTTPClient use `services.AddSingleton<HttpClient>();`
 * Resumable function hooks
 	* After Resumed
 	* On Error Occurred
+* Encryption option sensitive data
+	* Function state
+	* Match and SetData Expressions

 ## Migrate Resumable Function DB
 * How to migrate resumable function database from development to production??